-• Capital Needs
+Capital Needs

 As with most communities, Coventry has ongoing infrastructure issues as programmatic needs have changed and facilities have aged.
 Maintaining Coventry's existing infrastructure and enhancing programmatic offerings is important to the Town.
-Construction on a \$12 million police station, in a building that was formerly the senior center, recently began.
-Once completed, the Police Department and Senior Center will both reside in this location.
+Construction on a \$12 million Police and Human Services complex, which was formerly the senior center, will be completed in December 2019.

-• Education
+Education

 Coventry highly values education.
 The Coventry Public Schools system helps to attract families to the community.
 The total student population is approximately 4,700 and has been declining over the past several years at the Town's five elementary, one middle, and one high school.
-The proposed annual school budget for FY19 is approximately \$70.6 million, which represents a 2.23% increase over the FY18 budget.
+The annual school budget for FY20 is approximately \$76.1 million, which represents a 4.17% increase over the FY19's budget.
 Illustrative of the community's commitment to education, a total 92% of its residents age 25 years and older have a high school diploma and about 26.3% of the population age 25 and older have a bachelor's degree or higher.